wp-plugins/advertising-manager/readme.txt

 1. Name both ads the same - this will allow them to rotate.
 1. In your author's ad, be sure to select the authors username in Display Options
 1. Set the weights of the ads according to your revenue share.
 The easiest way to do this is to set YOUR ad weight to 36, and then set the weight of your author's ad according to the revenue share deal.
 For 10% revenue share, set the author ad weight to 4; 20% = 9; 33% = 18; 40% = 24; 50% = 36; 60% = 54; 66.7% = 72; 70% = 84; 80% = 144; 90% = 324.
 For the nerdy wonks out there, the formula is (AUTHOR AD WEIGHT) = (MY AD WEIGHT * REVENUE SHARE) / (1 - REVENUE SHARE)

-More detailed instuctions can be found in the documentation:  [Concepts - Placing ads on your blog](http://code.openx.org/wiki/advertising-manager/Placing_ads_on_your_blog)

 == To Do ==